LordTael125/ACADSoft/README.md

-The launch is configured to run nvcc based on Archlinux based distribution For any other distribution change the launch.json as following -> change the path of nvcc from /opt/cuda/bin/nvcc to path_to_nvcc/nvcc
+The launch is configured to run nvcc based on Archlinux based distribution For any other distribution change the launch.json as following -> change the path of nvcc from /opt/cuda/bin/nvcc to path_to_nvcc/nvcc -> or change it to your desired compiler